TheFantaz/MPresBot/README.md

-# MPresProct (Minecraft President Bot)
+# MPresBot (Minecraft President Bot)

-A bot that follows you.
+A bot that follows you using Mineflayer.

 Chat Commands (any case):
   - "drop": Drops all items in it's inventory (except for armor)